SDEBEUL/Node-red-flows-mobile-web-app/README.md

 ```
 Shedule
 =================================
-Added a scheduler which the user can set 21 diffrent events each with a start time, end time and values.
+I've added a scheduler to the UI which the user can set 21 diffrent events each with a start time, end time and values.
 End times can be ignored to create one off events eg. one with just a start time.

 Create from Node-RED root a folder called **data** <br/>